 Industry reference group

-In 2014, DMP set up the ‘Industry Reference Group for Mining Proposal Reform’.
-The role of this group so far has been to work closely with DMP to develop the shape and content of the new Guideline for Mining Proposals in Western Australia – April 2016.
+In 2014, DMIRS set up the ‘Industry Reference Group for Mining Proposal Reform’.
+The role of this group so far has been to work closely with DMIRS to develop the shape and content of the new Guideline for Mining Proposals in Western Australia – April 2016.

 In September 2016, the Environment Division called for new members to re-form the Industry Reference Group with the aim of collaborating on the implementation of the guideline, and developing the new internal and external processes and training.
 The first meeting of the group with its new members was held on 29 November 2016.

 |Simon Bennison||Association of Mining and Exploration Companies (AMEC)|